 On the other hand, “the Law of Attraction” means that when we concentrate on a regular basis, we achieve more.

 As a result, those who focus on the positives in their lives are considered lucky, those who focus on the good things in their lives will get more.

 To do this, we need to create an awareness of wealth: To imagine ourselves very rich!

-The author shows us the idea of his wealth album, which he created for himself: a collection of images of the objectives that he wanted achieve, the places he wanted to visit and people he wanted to meet.
+The author shows us the idea of his wealth album, which he created for himself: a collection of images of the objectives that he wanted to achieve, the places he wanted to visit, and the people he wanted to meet.
 It’s up to us to do likewise!